NWIRP Staff Bios

 Stacy Nakagawa, Temp.
 Development Associate

-Stephanie Martinez, Staff Attorney (VAWA) – Stephanie is an Equal Justice Works Crime Victims Justice Corp Fellow.
+Stephanie Martinez, Staff Attorney (VAWA) – Stephanie is a staff attorney in the VAWA unit.
 She represents immigrant survivors of labor and sex trafficking.
 Stephanie obtained her B.A. from Cornell University, and earned her J.D. from the University of Washington School of Law.
 Prior to joining NWIRP, Stephanie worked as a Litigation Associate at Kilpatrick Townsend and Stockton, and then as an immigration attorney through her solo practice, where she focused on representing immigrants who were detained and placed in removal proceedings.

 Sydney Maltese, Legal Advocate (Impact Litigation) – Sydney is a legal advocate in the Impact Litigation unit, where she supports the work of NWIRP attorneys fighting for the civil rights of immigrants in the federal courts.
 She obtained her BA from Marietta College.
 Prior to NWIRP, Sydney worked as a program coordinator at the Latino/a Educational Achievement Project (LEAP), a part of Sea Mar, advocating for legislation to benefit students in Washington state, and she served as Jesuit Volunteer in NWIRP’s asylum unit in 2014-2015.